Jeimyemota/Bamazon/README.md

-Once they have done that, the app will prompt how much they would like to purchase then spit out the ìreceiptî stating how many were bought, the item name, and the total cost.
-The app goes on to prompting a ìThank you for shopping with usî quote.
+Once they have done that, the app will prompt how much they would like to purchase then spit out the ‚Äúreceipt‚Äù stating how many were bought, the item name, and the total cost.
+The app goes on to prompting a ‚ÄúThank you for shopping with us‚Äù quote.

 				  Manager Mode